top of page

 Proverbs 11:14 and 24:6 also mention the value of having “an abundance of counselors.”
 We are wise when we seek input and advice from a wide range of others rather than relying on our limited knowledge or intuition.
 Of course, we must also be careful about what kind of counselors we seek.
 You wouldn’t seek your podiatrist about your tooth pain, right?
 And no one always gets it right; even wise people can see things differently.

 Don’t let Xylophobia panic you into inaction.
-We should invest somewhere rather than freak out and do our investing at the mall.
+If we are investing, we should invest somewhere rather than freak out and do our investing at the mall.
+If we are giving, we should give somewhere rather than not giving at all.
+And if you are trying to reduce your debts, ANY reduction, regardless of which debt, is forward progress!
 Remember, even if you make a poor choice, you can still learn from your mistakes.
 Get your money out there.
 That’s what good stewards do.

 Cow Pies Next 75 Miles